carriercomm/Shell-Scripts-3/README.md

 	   git repos are cloned to.
 That way, you never have to manually clone a repo again.
 	   Just run this file, enter the GitHub username and repo name, and a folder will be generated in the directory and populated with the cloned repo files.
 Tada!

+<b>My seconed most used command file is most definitely _GenerateFPOImage.command_</b>

+ *NOTE* - This will generate an FPO image with specified width, height and printed text on the image.
+          It will then copy that link to your clipboard as well as print it to your terminal window.